eduMFA/eduMFA/doc/faq/admins.rst

 So what's the thing with all the admins?
 ----------------------------------------

-.. index:: admin accounts, pi-manage
+.. index:: admin accounts, edumfa-manage

-privacyIDEA comes with its own admins, who are stored in a database table ``Admin`` in its own database (:ref:`code_db`).
-You can use the tool ``pi-manage`` to manage those admins from the command line as the system's root user. (see :ref:`installation`)
+eduMFA comes with its own admins, who are stored in a database table ``Admin`` in its own database (:ref:`code_db`).
+You can use the tool ``edumfa-manage`` to manage those admins from the command line as the system's root user. (see :ref:`installation`)